dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 could show details with javascript.
 It was a great prototype, but it stalled out - one on a stupid thing with font licensing, another on sort of needing that db backend, and it needed a committed developer, also.

+## Test Automation and standardized strings of tests

+There is a very good "batch" facility in flent, but using it for the first time is intimidating.
+But you can construct a long series of tests and checks for errors, and so on, using it.

+Me, I tend to script up something in bash, and include that test script with the data, to see what I had under test.
+It would be better if I and everyone else put more rigor into this, with a standardized set of "batches" that captured all the statistics available.
+There are so many site specific variables that make that hard.

 ## Not (quite) enough worldwide coverage